-Grammarly is both a standalone application and a browser plugin that will alert you to spelling and grammar errors across websites you use.
+Grammarly is one of our favorite grammar tools.
+It is both a standalone application and a browser plugin that will alert you to spelling and grammar errors across websites you use.
 As you type, Grammarly highlights spelling mistakes and underlines grammar errors in red.
 You can click to see why Grammarly identified a potential error and either correct it based on the app’s suggestions or ignore it.

 Daily Writing Tips For Grammar

-Daily Writing Tips is a website rather than a downloadable tool, but it is extremely useful when you find yourself in a sticky grammar situation.
+Unlike other grammar tools, Daily Writing Tips is a website.
+It is extremely useful when you find yourself in a sticky grammar situation.
 It can help you choose between words like “farther” and “further” or deal with questions like whether the word “dozen” is plural or singular.
 When you’re stuck, you can search the grammar section of Daily Writing Tips and they’ll likely have an answer for you.

 Bonus Analog Tool: A Trusted Marketing Team Member

 Online grammar tools are extremely useful for checking grammar, usage and syntax, but digital tools are far from perfect.
 It is always a good practice for content marketing pieces to be checked by at least one other set of human eyes before sending it off.
 Make sure to choose someone who has strong spelling and grammar skills and has the time to devote to a close read.
 If possible, solicit the help of several of your team members because the more eyes on a piece, the better.